Skip the exports, saving as Word, or sending other formats

-We do the hard stuff to make your life easier eLearning is a complex thing to localize.
+We do the hard stuff to make your life easier eLearning localization is complex.
 Many different media elements, specialized formats, production and engineering, and video editing.
 Multiply these by multiple languages and it can be a daunting prospect.
 But it doesn’t have to be.
 We have extensive experience managing these translation projects for our eLearning and training clients, and our systems are in place and tested.
 Our project managers understand the complexities of eLearning localization, based on managing it daily.
 The goal is to take these tasks off your desk while helping global learners learn in their own languages, always their preferred way to learn.